-Phuket, Thailand is the epicenter of activities in Thailand.
-They have just about everything you could think of when you plan a trip to Thailand- elephant sanctuaries, buzzing nightlife, water sports, awesome night markets, oh and if New Years Eve is your favorite holiday then I recommend coming to the town of Patong to experience a once in a lifetime event!
+Phuket, Thailand is the hub of Thailand's activities.
+When planning a trip to Thailand, they offer just about everything- elephant sanctuaries, bustling nightlife, water sports, fantastic night markets, and if New Year's Eve is your favorite holiday, I recommend traveling to Patong to witness a once-in-a-lifetime celebration!

 Phuket is the largest island in Thailand and resides on the West Coast amongst the Andaman Sea.
 It is also a great jumping off point to discover the many other small islands off the coast.

 Why We Chose Patong Beach

 We chose to stay near Patong Beach, a bustling beach town with resorts and nightlife that is Phuket's most popular tourist destination.
 Despite the fact that myself and my husband are more introverted and prefer a slower-paced lifestyle, we chose Patong for a few reasons.

 For New Year's Eve, we happened to be in town.
 When we were planned our trip to Thailand, we had four days in the middle to pick where we wanted to go.
 I began my research because we would be planning around New Year's Eve and discovered that Patong Beach was known for enormous beach parties, festive lantern lightings, and all-around entertainment for this holiday.I decided that since this was a once-in-a-lifetime opportunity, we might as well go big or go home, and I'm glad we did!
 The day following New Year's Day was much quieter, so it was surprising to see how many people came into town for this event.
 I would recommend doing some research on the many various holidays celebrated in Thailand before going to see if it is something you would like to participate in.